-By Jack Campbell – GIS Mathematic Teacher
+By Jack Campbell, Mathematics Teacher

 Gender is a significant factor that affects the social, emotional and academic development of young people.
-At Garden International School (GIS), staff is conscious of both the similarities and differences in how boys and girls develop socially, emotionally and academically and have an acute awareness of the influence that gender-related factors have on teenagers in particular.
+At Garden International School (GIS), staff are conscious of both the similarities and differences in how boys and girls develop socially, emotionally and academically and have an acute awareness of the influence that gender-related factors have on teenagers in particular.

 The link between gender and academic achievement has been the subject of a significant body of research that traces its history at least as far back as John Locke who, in 1693, expressed his concern at what he considered the ‘underachievement’ of boys in their studies of French, Latin, and Ancient Greek.
 This is a something still seen today- in almost all economically developed countries, females outperform males at secondary school as measured by virtually any available metric.